nelilly/inaccessible-website/README.md

 It's primarily intended to be used with the [a11y-manual-testing](https://github.com/nelilly/a11y-manual-testing) and [a11y-workflow](https://github.com/nelilly/a11y-workflow) repositories.

+I discovered that once you know good design accessibility design principles, it's very hard to make a bad website.

 ## Issues Found in Design
 - Background and foreground colors must have a sufficient contrast ratio.